Skip to content

 DynamoDBConsumedReadCapacityUnits, ConsumedWriteCapacityUnits, ThrottledRequests1 minute

-Notice that ECS gives you memory utilization for free (it can see container-level memory from the task metadata), while EC2 does not.
+Notice that ECS gives you memory utilization for free because it can observe container-level memory from the task metadata.
+EC2, operating at the virtual machine level, does not.

-Standard metrics tell you about infrastructure.
-Custom metrics tell you about your application.
-Business-critical values — requests per second, payment processing latency, queue depth, cache hit ratio — need custom metrics.
+Standard metrics tell you about the health of your infrastructure.
+Custom metrics tell you about the health of your business.
+Business-critical values—like requests per second, payment processing latency, queue depth, and cache hit ratio—must be emitted as custom metrics.

 Terminal window